25 Best Steam games you can play right now

 Developer: Square Enix

 Final Fantasy 14 is an MMO for people who don’t like MMOs.
-This incredible comeback kid, which began its life as a series of repetitive fetch quests, has grown into one of the online games with the best story.
+This incredible comeback kid, which began its life as a series of repetitive fetch quests, has grown into an online game with one of the best stories.
 Best of all – you can play a large chunk of it completely free before you start paying the monthly subscription.

 13. Apex Legends